 Page Reference Support/oppose Decision sought Reasons are totally opposed to this and seek removal of all SAL classification over farmland.
-6-7 3.4.3 Policy - Maintaining and enhancing Significant Amenity Landscapes Oppose in part Amend Policy 3.4.3 as follows and make any consequential changes needed to give effect to this relief: 3.4.3 Policy - Maintaining-and_or_where appropriate_enhancing the attributes of Significant Amenity Landscapes (a) Maintain and, where appropriate, enhance the attributes of identified Significant Amenity Landscapes, during subdivision, land use and development, in particular by: (i) requiring buildings and structures to be integrated into the Significant Amenity Landscape to minimise any visual impacts; (ii) managing the adverse effects of building platforms, buildings, driveways and roads through appropriate subdivision design; (iii) recognising and providing for the continuation-development of rural production-farming activities within hill country landscapes and volcanic features; (iv) managing the adverse effects of earthworks; and (v) promoting and encouraging maintenance and enhancement of their attributes. (b) Note: There are no rules relating specifically to Significant Amenity Landscapes in FFNZ relief in this respect is contingent on our relief sought in relation to Objective 3.4.1 and Policy 3.4.2.
+6-7 3.4.3 Policy - Maintaining and enhancing Significant Amenity Landscapes Oppose in part Amend Policy 3.4.3 as follows and make any consequential changes needed to give effect to this relief: 3.4.3 Policy - Maintaining-and_or_where appropriate-enhancing the attributes of Significant Amenity Landscapes (a) Maintain and, where appropriate, enhance the attributes of identified Significant Amenity Landscapes, during subdivision, land use and development, in particular by: (i) requiring buildings and structures to be integrated into the Significant Amenity Landscape to minimise any visual impacts; (ii) managing the adverse effects of building platforms, buildings, driveways and roads through appropriate subdivision design; (iii) recognising and providing for the continuation-development of rural production-farming activities within hill country landscapes and volcanic features; (iv) managing the adverse effects of earthworks; and (v) promoting and encouraging maintenance and enhancement of their attributes. (b) Note: There are no rules relating specifically to Significant Amenity FFNZ relief in this respect is contingent on our relief sought in relation to Objective 3.4.1 and Policy 3.4.2.
 The proposed policy as drafted contains a number of unnecessary duplications and is inconsistent with the enabling approach adopted under 3.4.4.
 The potential adverse effects associated with new development can be addressed under (ii).
 Non rural development earthworks will be addressed under (ii) so (iv) is an unnecessary duplication which may capture farming related earthworks inappropriately.
 The activities that have attributes which contribute to amenity values should be enabled and so it is important to acknowledge this in (iii), but it is broader than just farming.
 The proposed amendments are required to ensure a consistent planning response is adopted.
 Reference to made to the enabling intent of 3.4.4(b), which appropriately prioritises economic, social and cultural wellbeing over second tier amenity landscapes.
 FFNZ submit that the WRPS doesn't require rules as such.
 Rather, the overarching requirement to 'maintain and enhance' can be achieved by recognising all types of farming activity as contributing to rural landscape amenity, and excluding it from requirement for resource consent.
-FFNZ submit that implementing the policy can be achieved when discretionary activity or non-complying activity status is triggered as a result of other resource
+FFNZ submit that implementing the policy can be achieved when discretionary activity or non-amendment of activity at the policy can be achieved when discretionary activity or recognitions activity at the policy can be achieved when discretionary activity or recognitions activity activity is triggered as a result of specifically to Significant Amenity complying activity status is triggered as a result of